encodeshohan/Machine-Learning/README.md

 ## 📌 Overview

-Welcome to the **Machine Learning Projects Repository**!
+Welcome to the **Machine Learning Repository**!
 This repository showcases a diverse range of projects, from classical machine learning algorithms to advanced deep learning models.
 Each project is designed to demonstrate practical applications, making it a valuable resource for learning and experimentation.

 ## 📂 Content